EugeneN/twic/README.md

 - gentle animations here and there to exploit user's muscle memory and continuity feeling.

-All the checks are done automatically in background.
-User has a very simple workflow - if the single button in user interface is orange, then he/she may click on it and get new tweets.
+All the checks and feed tracking are done automatically and are invisible for the user.
+Thus user has a very simple workflow - if the single button in the UI is orange, then he/she may click on it and get new tweets.
 The button becomes grey until next tweets will be available.

 Compare with the original Twitter UI: